amazon-ion/ion-schema/docs/isl-2-0/spec.md

 Each constraint is a rule that restricts the values that are valid for the type.

 The order of constraints does not matter.
-Constraints can be repeated, and when they are, both instances of the constraint will apply.
+Constraints can be repeated, and when they are, all instances of the constraint will apply.

 {% comment %}{% include example.md title="Repeated constraints" code_file="examples/placeholder.isl" %}{% endcomment %}

 Generally speaking, constraints must reject null values as invalid.
 For example, the precision and scale constraints must reject a null value, as `null` does not have a precision or scale to evaluate.
-The `fields` constraint must reject `null.struct`, as `null.struct` doesn't have a collection of fields.
+The `fields` constraint must reject `null.struct`, as `null.struct` does not have a collection of fields.
 Similar reasoning applies to the expected handling of null values by most constraints.
 The `contains`, `annotations`, `valid_values`, and type-algebra constraints are exceptions to this, as these constraints may be defined such that a null value is valid.